tj/mmake/Readme.md

 ```

-For example output all target docs:
+Mmake provides a `help` command to display all target comments in short form:

 ```
 $ alias make=mmake